fnando/has_storage/README.markdown

 2) Available options:

 	:base_dir  => Where the storage directory will reside.
 Can be interpolated.
-	:from      => The file that will be saved/moved.
-Can be an string, File object or Upload object :to        => The output file name.
+	:to        => The output file name.
 Can be interpolated.
 	:hex       => Save cluster sloth as hex number
 	:depth     => Define the cluster structure depth